 - Transfer of award funds: September/October

-In November 2022, the Centre for Student Involvement and Careers announced the number of awards allocated to each Faculty/School.
+In November 2022, the UBC Career Centre announced the number of awards allocated to each Faculty/School.
 Please contact your 2023 Faculty/School/Department Coordinator to find out how many awards are available to your Faculty/School for the summer term.

 2023 Resources for Faculty/School/Department Coordinators